benspaghetti/benspaghetti.github.io/rants/favouriteeu4province.md

 ## 5. Ceuta
 One of the African provinces in the Sevilla trade node.
 Is a centre of trade, can be added to trade company by Western European nations.
 Has a fort, is disadvantaged terrain.
 Has a cool shape too :)
 ## 6. Alexandria
 Very nice fort location.
 I have killed many Mamluk troops there.
-Brings back the memorises of playing as Spain.
+Brings back the memories of playing as Spain.
 ## 7. Diu
 I will offer no explanation.